lfunderburk/Handling-multiple-large-files-the-easy-way-using-Python/README.md

 ## Introduction

 Imagine your job is to extract specific information from a file A with over 600 entries.
 Such information acts as an identifier.
 Your job is to use the identifiers from file A to extract coordinates and key words from file B. What is the catch?
 File B has thousands of entries and the coordinates and keywords in each entry act as another identifier.
-We will use the identifiers found on file B to extract specific subsets of data from at least a dozen of other files (some with hundreds if not thousands of lines).

-We plan to run open source software on this data and generate results.
-Once we get results, we then want to clean the output and plot our findings.
+You will use the identifiers found on file B to extract specific subsets of data from at least a dozen of other files (some with hundreds or thousands of lines).
+Once you get the data, your job is to run open source software and generate results.
+Once you get results, you clean the output and plot our findings.

-In this workshop I will divide the tasks at hand and provide some of the tools I have found useful while parsing large multiple files.
+In this workshop I will take a subset of a dataset I have been working on and share how tabulating data, using comprehension lists, dictionaries and dataframes made my work a lot easier.
+I will only focus on the aspects that involved using these tools and will leave other details as they are outside the scope of this workshop.

 ## Exercises